- Scrap prices seen falling to June 2009 lows

 Nickel – London Metal Exchange (LME) daily cash nickel finished May at $14,635/MT ($.6383/lb.), down around 2% from May 1st.
 Nickel inventory continued to rise and hit another all-time high of 179,796/MT, up 2,760/MT from April 30th.

 Nickel Premiums – No change from the previous month.
 Metalprices.com reported melting grade, full truckload quantities at $.20-$.25 per lb. and plating grade premiums were reported at $.45-$.50 per lb. for truckload.

 Surcharges slide – Major U.S. stainless mills have drastically lowered surcharges for June; type 304 down 8% and type 316 down 6%.
 AK Steel Corp. has set its June surcharges for Type 304 at $.6856 and Type 316 at $0.9779; North American Stainless for Type 304 at $.6858 and Type 316 at $0.9766 and ATI Allegheny Ludlum Corporation for Type 304 at $.6851 and Type 316 at $0.9760.

 Both chromium and molybdenum were relatively flat in May.

 Article courtesy of Metalprices.com

-– Intonu is Atlanta’s premier stainless steel metal recycling center!! –
+– Intonu is Atlanta’s premier stainless steel metal recycler!! –